Josephine Butler (activist)

 Josephine Dorothy Butler (January 24, 1920 ― March 29, 1997) was an American activist.
 She co-founded and was chairman of the D.C.
-Statehood Party.
+Statehood Party to combat the lack of selected representation in congress for her district.
+Butler played a significant role in the desegregation and merging of two neighborhood schools into one, the Adams-Morgan elementary school.
+She also was the founder of one of the first black women's unions in the DC area.

 Early life

 Butler was born in Brandywine, Maryland, on January 24, 1920, as one of nine children of African-American tobacco sharecroppers Joseph and Helen Arabelle Jenifer.
 Butler and other students attended school in shanties in the woods until it became possible to attend the newly-constructed Frederick Douglass High School in Upper Marlboro, Maryland.
 Some local whites violently opposed black education, stoning school buses and threatening parents.
 Butler recalled, "They saw that if we got more education we would go to the city and get better jobs and then white farm owners would have no one to work in their fields."
 As a result of Butler's school attendance, her father lost work, forcing her mother to work in Washington, D.C., as a live-in domestic servant.
 She then attended Strayer University.